shyamddesai/F1FantasyDashboard/README.md

 # F1 Fantasy League Dashboard
-A Python script for summarizing your Formula 1 Fantasy league standings, team performance, and fair comparisons using chip usage adjustments.
+A Python dashboard for summarizing your Formula 1 Fantasy league standings, team performance, and making fair comparisons with chip usage adjustments.

 ## Features
-* Fetch team performance by race and totals
+* Fetches your league players & their teams from F1 Fantasy
-* Identify chip usage (e.g., Limitless, Wildcard)
+* Identifies chip usage (Limitless, Wildcard, Final Fix, etc.)
-* Adjust for unused Limitless chip ("LL Delta") to compare standings fairly
+* Adjust for unused Limitless chip ("LL Delta") simulate scenarios where all teams used it
-* Customize for budget or points tracking
+* Compare team lineups, drivers, and constructors for each race
+* Visualize cumulative points & points gap vs leader across the season

 ---